pesterhazy/presumably/posts/boot-react-native.md

 boot inst
 ```

 This installs latest `master` into your local maven repository.
+Make sure you're using the **latest snapshot of Boot React Native** (as of this writing, `0.3-SNAPSHOT`).

 Boot React Native also comes with an example application called, logically
 enough, *SimpleExampleApp*.
 The app has the following basic structure: